canonical/ubuntu-image-legacy/docs/gadget-yaml.rst

 id
     (*optional*) A GUID, to be used as a GPT unique partition id.
-This field is unused on mbr volumes.
+This field is unused on MBR volumes.

 filesystem
     (*optional*) Type of the filesystem to use.
 Legal values are ``ext4``